Chocolate Mousse is one of the best desserts. And it’s easy to make and tastes really awesome.

 What are the four basic components of a mousse?

 It is made with four components: The base or principal flavoring agent: chocolate, passionfruit, chicken liver, salmon, etc. The binder: egg whites and/or gelatin.
 The lightning agent (aerator)—the component that gives mousse its light, airy texture—beaten egg whites or whipped cream.

 What’s the difference between pudding and mousse?

 Mousse is lighter and fluffier than pudding.
 Pudding is usually cooked to thicken the pudding mixture.
 Mousse is thickened from whipping the cream and egg whites and then folding into the melted chocolate.

 Can you get sick from chocolate mousse?

-Lovers of aioli, chocolate mousse and tiramisu need to know these dishes can cause nasty food poisoning.
+Lovers of aioli, chocolate mousse, and tiramisu need to know these dishes can cause nasty food poisoning.
 As a result raw eggs are now responsible for a greater percentage of reported cases of salmonella-related food poisoning.

 Should you refrigerate chocolate mousse cake?

 The chocolate mousse must chill in the refrigerator before using, so it’s a good idea to make it ahead of time or as the chocolate cake layers are cooling.
-The mousse is best cold, so I actually recommend serving the cake cold.
+The mousse is the best cold, so I actually recommend serving the cake cold.